tran-barry/Foosball-Tracker/README.txt

 	int wins				Player's total wins
 	int losses				Player's total losses
-	int winRatio			Player's wins divided by total games (rounded) ArrayList matches		A list of their matches' IDs
+	int winRatio			Player's wins divided by total games (rounded) List matches			A list of their matches' IDs

-Each match will be stored in an ArrayList.
+Each match will be stored in an	List.
 They will have this structure:
 	int id					Match's ID (automatically assigned @ creation) int playerA				The ID of the first player in the match int playerB				The ID of the second player in the match